catherine-somers/Capstone-2--Springboard/README.md

 Contains all relevant files on Amazon Alexa Review Classification for Springboard Capstone Project 2

 #### Code
-The notebooks in this repository contain Data Wrangling, Data Visualization, Inferential Statistics, and Machine Learning methods
+The code notebooks in this repository contain Data Wrangling, Data Visualization, Inferential Statistics, and Machine Learning methods

 ### Methods Used on this Dataset
 - Infential Statistics